Free shipping in NL

 Why is toilet paper white?

 Toilet paper is white because it is bleached.
 Without bleach, toilet paper would have a brownish color.
-Under the theme of “too much information,” white paper is better in the sense that people can more clearly control their toileting.
-In fact, colored toilet paper or even brown toilet paper is less suitable for this purpose.
+Under the theme "too much information", white paper is better in the sense that people can clearly check their toilet visit.
+Colored toilet paper or even brown toilet paper is less suitable for this.

-But besides the hygienic preference of color there is another “better” reason that paper is bleached.
-To explain this requires a little insight into the production of toilet paper.
+But besides the hygienic preference of color there is another "better" reason that paper is bleached.
+To explain this, a small insight into the production of toilet paper is needed.

-Toilet paper is made from cellulose fibers that come from trees, bamboo and recycled paper or cardboard, for example.
-The fibers can be short or long, which varies by the origin of the fiber.
-The fibers are mixed with water to form a pulp and this pulp is then bleached with hydrogen peroxide or chlorine.
+Toilet paper is made from cellulose fibers that come from trees, bamboo and recycled paper or cardboard.
+The fibers can be short or long, which varies depending on the origin of the fiber.
+The fibers are mixed with water to pulp and this pulp is then bleached with hydrogen peroxide or chlorine.
 This process is also responsible for softening the paper because the chemicals remove lignin from the paper.
-However, there is still a debate about this because virgin wood pulp bleaching makes the softest material but it is far from necessary.
-In fact, cellulose fibers are already white and fine soft toilet paper can be made from unbleached fibers.
-So bleached toilet paper is a norm rather than a real function.
+However, there is still a debate about this because bleaching virgin wood pulp makes the softest material but it is not necessary at all.
+Cellulose fibers are already white and soft toilet paper can be made from unbleached fibers.
+Bleached toilet paper is therefore more of a norm than it really has a function.
 Choose ecological toilet paper.

 Order our bamboo toilet paper!